 The Steam Deck comes in three different configurations, so you can figure out which handheld suits you best.

 The starting price is £349/$399 with 64GB of eMMC storage and a bundled carrying case.
 The second configuration costs £459/$529 with 256GB, as well as a jump in speed thanks to an NVMe SSD.

-And finally, there’s a top-of-the-line £569 / $649 model with a beefy 512GB NVMe SSD.
-You also get a premium anti-glare etched glass for the screen too, as well as an exclusive virtual keyboard theme.
+And finally, the last and most expensive configuration sits at £569/$649 with 512GB NVMe SSD, with premium anti-glare etched glass included for the screen, as well as an exclusive virtual keyboard theme.